SAP-archive/teched2021-ANA260/exercises/Section 7 - Performance Optimization/README.md

 💡Now if you try add another page to the story, you will see a new Optimization Tip.
 It is letting you know that you now already have a lot of pages in the story and it may impact the story's performance if you add an additional page.

-In this case the story designer will always see the Perfromance Optimization Tip pop-up whenever there is more than 10 pages in a story.
+In this case the story designer will always see the Performance Optimization Tip pop-up whenever there is more than 10 pages in a story.

 We recommend not going against the performance tips for the best performance of your story.